riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 Favorite: try to seed the next top charities.
 That's what we're doing with GW experimental work.

-1:16:55: GiveWell labs is dead → Open Phil.
+1:16:55: *GiveWell Labs is dead → Open Phil.*

 1:17:15: Elie: GiveWell experimental: could fund startups monitoring, RCTs, etc., but with the goal of getting a new GW top charity.
 Could live in Open Phil long term.

 1:23:22: Holden: Comments on which of the "four paths" for GW are best?

+## Competitors to GiveWell

 1:24:14: Male board member: Any competitors to GW from outside?
 I know there are a few that "feed on" what GW is doing.